-Students will know: Students will be able to: BEND I: Writing about Reading: Literary Essays Goal: Readers carefully mine texts to grow ideas for a literary essay.
-Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
-Support close reading.
-(Session 1) Revise initial theories.
-(Session 2) Elaborate on theories about characters.
-(Session 3) Revise the thesis.
-(Session 4) Collect and angle stories to support ideas.
-(Session 5) Evaluate evidence for a claim.
-(Session 6) Readers read with an attentiveness to details so that they can spark ideas and use writing as a vehicle to further develop these ideas.
-(Session 1: minilesson) Readers pay special attention to the characters in a story (traits, motivations, struggles, changes and life lessons) Session 2: minilesson Readers elaborate on their ideas using simple prompts.(Session 3: minilesson) Writers select ideas to craft into theses and then question and revise their theses, making sure they are supported by the whole text.
+Students will know: Students will be able to: BEND I: Writing about Reading: Literary Essays • Writers use adverbs to tell how much (Patterns of Power Lesson 8 - 5 days).
+Goal: Readers carefully mine texts to grow ideas for a literary essay. • Readers read with an attentiveness to details so that they can spark ideas and use writing as a vehicle to further develop these ideas.
+(Session 1: minilesson) Grammar Goals: • Readers pay special attention to the characters in a story Writers use adverbs to convey degree. (traits, motivations, struggles, changes and life lessons) Writers use subordinating conjunctions to form Session 2: minilesson complex sentences. • Readers elaborate on their ideas using simple prompts.
+(Session 3: minilesson) Grammar note: Each grammar lesson is a five day cycle.
+The placing is approximate, but the goal is to complete lessons 8-10 of Patterns of Power during unit 3B.
+Writers select ideas to craft into theses and then question and revise their theses, making sure they are supported by the whole text.
 (Session 4: minilesson) Writers select mini stories as evidence to support their ideas.
-(Session 5: minilesson) Writers use lists, stories and quotes as evidence to support their claims (Session 7: minilesson) Writers construct literary essays by creating drafts out of collections of evidence.
-(Session 8: minilesson)
+(Session 5: minilesson) Writers support their ideas by choosing direct quotes Suggestions for Differentiation that best support their ideas.
+(Session 6: minilesson) Conferring/Small Group Instruction • Writers use "as" to open a sentence or to add detail to a (This list can be used to provide accommodations, modifications, and/or extensions for individual students.) sentence (Patterns of Power Lesson 9 - 5 days)